 Another huge Italian club.
 Their captain Francesco Totti is a favourite of mine.
 Can you believe that he is still playing at the age of 40!
 He’s given them everything.
 Roma is just one of those names that I consider a ‘Big Gun’.
 When people mention Juventus, Roma, Inter Milan, AC Milan etc I immediately think of the greats of football and although Roma may not have the biggest trophy haul, I bought shares in Roma purely because of their history.

 The last 15 years have been the most successful period in Lazio’s history.
 During that time they’ve won the UEFA Cup Winners’ Cup and UEFA Super Cup, the Serie A title, a number of domestic cups and they reached their first UEFA Cup final in 1998.
 I don’t know much about Lazio if I’m honest.
 I do know that their Stadio Olimpico can hold more than 70,000 and that Paul Gascoigne famously signed for them in 1992.
 I haven’t got any shares in Lazio but I’m sure I will buy some in the not too distant future.
 At the time of writing, once you have a share dealing account, you have to place your order to buy Lazio shares by phone instead of online.

 Borussia Dortmund (BVB)

 Jürgen Klopp’s former club Borussia Dortmund are the first and only publicly traded football club on the German stock market.
 The German giants have a massive trophy haul which includes 8 league titles and numerous domestic and European cups.
 They are a very class club who are widely respected throughout Europe.
 I haven’t bought shares in Dortmund yet but I plan to do so.
-At the time of writing, once you have a share dealing account, you have to place your order to buy Dortmund shares by phone instead of online.

 Manchester United (MANU)